JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 1. On the __Create project__ page, select to create project __from Azure DevOps Services__.
 2. Select a repository.
 TeamCity will verify the repository connection.
 If the connection is verified, the new page opens.
+3. TeamCity will:
-3. TeamCity will display the project and build configuration name.
-If required, modify the names and click __Proceed__.
+    * display the project and build configuration name.
+If required, modify the names.
+    * for a Git repository, autodetect the default branch.
+You have an option to change it now or later, in the [VCS root](vcs-root.md) settings.
+You can also change the branch specification: by default, TeamCity monitors all branches of the repository but you can choose what exact branches to monitor by entering [custom rules](working-with-feature-branches.md#branch-spec-syntax).

+   Click __Proceed__.
 4. TeamCity will add a VCS build trigger and attempt to autodetect build steps.
-On the __Auto\-detected Build Steps page__ select the detected step(s) to use in your build configuration.
+On the __Auto-detected Build Steps page__ select the detected step(s) to use in your build configuration.
 Click __Use selected__.
 If no steps found, you will have to [configure build steps manually](configuring-build-steps.md).
 5. Your project and a build configuration are configured.
 Click __Run__ to start the build.
 Depending on the build configuration settings, TeamCity can suggest some additional configuration options.
 Review _Suggestions_ at the end of the settings list and configure required ones.